Thursday, September 9th, 2010

 (from "Cavaliers and Pioneers" by Nell Marion Nugent, 1934 per Family Archives CD: "Virginia Colonial Records 1600s – 1700s" by Genealogical Publishing Company, 1999)

-(from "Cavaliers and Pioneers, Patent Book 3, as mentioned above.)
+(From "Cavaliers and Pioneers, Patent Book 3, as mentioned above.)

 Nicholas Waddelow or Waddilow transported to the colonies more individuals which the Colonial government granted him further lands.